adaptris/interlok-docs/docs/pages/advanced/advanced-configuration-pre-processors.md

----
-title: Configuration Pre Processing
-keywords: interlok
-tags: [advanced]
-sidebar: home_sidebar
-permalink: advanced-configuration-pre-processors.html
-summary: Pre-processors allow us to perform actions on the Interlok configuration before it is unmarshalled and the Interlok instance starts up.
----

-Pre-processors allow us to perform actions on the Interlok configuration before it is unmarshalled and the Interlok instance starts up.
-The original configuration will not be modified by this process and the following general rules will apply:
+> **Summary:** Pre-processors allow us to perform actions on the Interlok configuration before it is unmarshalled and the Interlok instance starts up.

 - Multiple pre-processors may be configured, which will be executed in the order they are configured.
 - Each pre-processor configured will have access to the referenced configuration file and may change that content.